 On the map, there is a dot called Roidrom and I thought it was a village.
 I was surprised to learn that Roidrom simply means red drum.
 Gitane made fun of me since I really belied it was a village.

 The drums road allows people to reach two magnificent valleys.
-These valleys are the topic of the next blog (see part 2).
+These valleys are the topic of the next post (see part 2).